-Candida species are found in the normal flora of the oral cavity in around 66% of the pediatric population who are carriers [5].
+Candidaspecies are found in the normal flora of the oral cavity in around 66% of the pediatric population who are carriers [5].
 Oral infections are particularly prevalent in older people, newborns, and people with weakened immune systems [4].
 Candida species colonize new born infants' mouths in the first few hours of life.
 Theoretically, the first oral Candida colonization in infants occurs vertically (mother to baby) in the mother's birth canal during delivery and later horizontally in the hospital setting [6].
-Also, some conditions, such as diabetes, corticosteroids, and antibiotic treatment, change the host's defenses and make it possible for yeasts to colonize the nipple breast-feeding moms at pathological levels. increasing the risk that babies would get oral thrush through breastfeeding.
+Also, some conditions, such as diabetes, corticosteroids, and antibiotic treatment, change the host's defenses and make it possible for yeasts to colonize the nipple of breast-feeding moms at pathological levels, increasing the risk that babies would get oral thrush through breastfeeding.
 Furthermore, thrush affects newborns who are bottle-fed more frequently than those who are breast-fed, and the lesions may not always spread to the throat and even the esophagus [7].

-Amphotericin Β, itraconazole, fluconazole, ketoconazole, econazole, and nystatin are only a few effective and common antifungal agents that work well against specific Candida strains.
-Some of these agents (fluconazole, amphotericin B, ketoconazole, econazole, itraconazole) are systemically used to Candida SDD.
+Amphotericin B, itraconazole, fluconazole, ketoconazole, econazole, and nystatin are only a few effective and common antifungal agents that work well against specific Candida strains.
+Some of these agents (fluconazole, amphotericin B, ketoconazole, econazole, itraconazole) are systemically used to treat Candida spp.
 [8].
-Some reports demonstrated that antifungal fluconazole has been best treatment for effective and short-term eradication of oral Candidiasis [9].
+Some reports have demonstrated that antifungal fluconazole has been effective and best treatment for short-term eradication of oral Candidiasis [9].
 On the other hand, several researchers have reported that the Candida species' susceptibility degree to the drugs used to treat Candida species are varies [10], for example, C. krusei and C. glabrata are less susceptible and resistant to fluconazole, respectively [9].
 Because of medications side effects, higher costs, and the long time it takes to cure infections, it is preferable to undertake a diagnosis before administering an antifungal agent [11].
-In vitro antifungal susceptibility testing is a useful tool for determining the optimal treatment for individuals who have previously antifungal therapies. have infections, or have candidiasis caused by a species other than Candida albicans [12].
-Therefore, the present studv aims isolate to identify Candida species and the antifungal sensitivity involved in oral candidiasis of pediatric patients in Kirkuk, Chamchamal, and Sulaymaneyah city.
+In vitro antifungal susceptibility testing is a useful tool for determining the optimal treatment for individuals who have previously received antifungal therapies, have relapsing infections, or have candidiasis caused by a species other than C. albicans[12].
+Therefore, the present study aims to isolate and identify Candida species and the antifungal sensitivity involved in oral candidiasis of pediatric patients in Kirkuk, Chamchamal, and Sulaymaniyah city.